trixiahorner/yield_from/README.md

 Using the '*yield from*' statement to iterate through a nested list is a powerful and elegant way to flatten the structure and yield elements from sublists as if they were part of a single list.

 ## Explanation
+The yield from statement is used to delegate the yielding process to another generator or iterable.
+In this example, yield from sublist iterates through each sublist within the nested_list, yielding each item one by one.
 ```
 def iterate_nested_lists(nested_list):
     for sublist in nested_list: